See also

 We recall the problem:

 E.10.
 We first focus on the observation equation \(\mathbf{y}(t)=\mathbf{g}\big(\mathbf{x}(t)\big)\).
 Build a contractor network and contract the tube \([\mathbf{x}](\cdot)\) with the distance contractor, that expresses \(\mathbf{g}\).
 Note that this contractor is already defined in the library.
-You developed your own version as an exercise in sec-tuto-01, but you can also use:
+You developed your own version as an exercise in Lesson A, but you can also use:

 ctc.dist # object already created, as for ctc.polar